-- 1. After receiving three (3) Clinical Warnings in a given course per semester OR after a student commits an action(s) deemed to place a client in jeopardy, the Chair of the Undergraduate Program, within 14 working days of the issuance of the third Clinical Warning or the incident, will direct that a hearing be held. - 2.
-The hearing will be held by an ad-hoc committee appointed by the Chair of the Undergraduate Program and shall be composed of a chair and an equal number of faculty and students, with at least three faculty members. - 3.
-The purpose of the committee will be to: - a.
-Provides an impartial review of issues raised through the documentation and presentations by both parties; the opposing parties can be present during presentations but should not participate unless recognized by the chair; - b.
-Makes written and confidential recommendations (Appendix C -Clinical Probation) to the Chair of the Undergraduate Program; recommendations shall be consistent with University and SON policies and shall be in the form of a motion that is voted on by the membership and be accompanied by a rationale(s). - 4.
-The Chair of the Undergraduate Program reviews the written recommendations and notifies the student of her/his decision. - 5.
+- 1. After receiving three (3) Clinical Warnings in a given course per semester OR after a student commits an action(s) deemed to place a client in jeopardy, the Dean of Nursing, within 14 working days of the issuance of the third Clinical Warning or the incident, will direct that a hearing be held. - 2.
+The hearing will be held by an ad-hoc committee appointed by the Dean of Nursing and shall be composed of a chair and an equal number of faculty and students, with at least three faculty members. - 3.
+The purpose of the committee will be to:

+- a.
+Provide an impartial review of issues raised through the documentation and presentations by both parties; the opposing parties can be present during presentations but should not participate unless recognized by the chair; - b.
+Makes written and confidential recommendations (Appendix C -Clinical Probation) to the Dean of Nursing; recommendations shall be consistent with University and SON policies and shall be in the form of a motion that is voted on by the membership and be accompanied by a rationale(s). - 4.
+The Dean reviews the written recommendations and notifies the student of her/his decision. - 5.
 A copy of the Clinical Probation, if imposed, is placed in the student's permanent file within ten (10) days of the hearing. - 6.
 A student must remain free of any additional Clinical Warnings for the remainder of the semester in which the Clinical Probation was issued and for the following semester before the clinical probation can be lifted. - 7.
 A student receiving an additional Clinical Warning while on probation or, if is determined that they have again placed a client in actual or potential jeopardy, may be denied the privilege to progress in the Department of Nursing for a period of one year.
-A formal recommendation by the Chair of the Undergraduate Program is made to the Dean. - 8.
-If denied the privilege to progress in the Department of Nursing, the student may petition the Admission/Progression Committee for readmission to the Department of Nursing. - 9.
-At the end of the probationary period, the student must submit a written request for a formal review to the Chair of the Undergraduate Program. - 10.
+A formal recommendation by the committee chair is made to the Dean. - 8.
+If denied the privilege to progress in the School of Nursing, the student may petition the Admission/Progression Committee for readmission to the School of Nursing. - 9.
+At the end of the probationary period, the student must submit a written request for a formal review to the Dean of Nursing. - 10.
 No student may graduate while on clinical probation; therefore, the hearing review committee must include this data in their recommendation(s).